 The best doctor gives the least medicines.

 To perform its best, the body needs at least 30 different vitamins and minerals every day.
 While each plays an essential role in keeping us healthy, some are more critical than others.
-To add further complexity to the mix, there are some nutrients which we are most likely to be deficient in, due to dietary gaps and other lifestyle factors.
+To add further complexity to the mix, there are some nutrients that we are most likely to be deficient in, due to dietary gaps and other lifestyle factors.
 Moreover, our bodies’ nutritional needs evolve with age.

 One critical vitamin in which many individuals are deficient is vitamin D. Failure to take in adequate amounts of this vitamin can produce widespread effects, and we may notice symptoms ranging from sluggishness to more alarming consequences, including bone loss.

-Below, we’ll take a deeper look how this powerful nutrient helps to support optimal health.
+Below, we’ll take a deeper look at how this powerful nutrient helps to support optimal health.
 We’ll also discuss appropriate values to help you determine whether you’re a good candidate for supplementing vitamin D with nutraceuticals.

 The body can take in vitamin D in two ways: through exposure to sunlight and through supplements.
 It is found naturally in very few foods, and even the foods it is found in contain only small amounts of the nutrient.